 Prof. Jovin's research deals with the study of biological processes using physical-chemical methods.
 Some of his main research topics include the mechanisms of growth-factor mediated signaling in eukaryotic cells; the molecular mechanisms of amyloid protein association and aggregation; and the molecular mechanisms underlying cytopathology in Parkinson's disease.
 He has introduced the development and use of advanced organic and nanoparticle biosensors and optical sectioning fluorescence microscopy in the study of living cells.
 His research activity is detailed in the publication of almost 500 articles.

-ISS is honored to recognize Dr. Jovin as this year's recipient of the Gregorio Weber Award for Excellence in Fluorescence Theory and Applications for his continued contributions to the evolution of the field.
+ISS is honored to recognize Prof. Jovin as this year's recipient of the Gregorio Weber Award for Excellence in Fluorescence Theory and Applications for his continued contributions to the evolution of the field.